Facundo Medina: Club career

 Medina's career got underway with a stint with River Plate, who he was an unused substitute for four times during the 2016–17 Argentine Primera División season.
 In January 2018, Medina completed a move to fellow Argentine Primera División side Talleres.
 After featuring for their U20s at the 2018 U-20 Copa Libertadores in February, he made his first league appearances in August when he played in matches against Boca Juniors, Rosario Central and Gimnasia y Esgrima.
 He scored his first senior goal in February 2020 against Huracán.
 After a total of 37 appearances for Talleres, Medina departed in July 2020 to Ligue 1 side Lens.

 Medina netted his first goal for Lens on 13 September against Lorient, scoring with an overhead kick as his side won 3–2 away from home.
 He scored again on 3 February 2021 during a 2–2 draw at home to Marseille.
-His third Lens goal arrived on his Coupe de France starting debut in a defeat away to Red Star of Championnat National on 6 March.
-On 18 January 2023, he extends his contract with Lens until 2026.
+His third Lens goal arrived on his Coupe de France starting debut in a defeat away to Championnat National club Red Star on 6 March.
+On 18 January 2023, he extended his contract with Lens until 2026.